Anerkiki/pokegotchi-using-pokeapi/README.md

 - Change text inside add button while loading to “Adding…” or similar (and stop it adding another?)
   - Done first bit, but check if can stop it logging multiple times if slow connection

-- Modals & Dropdown menu:
-  - Decorate the in the same style as the rest of the site and make sure fonts are large enough to read/have enough contrast

 - FIX: Issue with progress bars not filling full width next to image and interact button/progress bars being too long/short sometimes

 - Reset the selected radio button to none after deleting last pokemon,